 The best estimate of stationary point source emissions is obtained through the use of CEMS.
-Several pollutants, including NO_x, SO2, CO2, and mercury (Hg) can be measured with CEMS.
+Several pollutants, including NO_X, SO2, CO2, and mercury (Hg) can be measured with CEMS.
 Fuel heat input on an hourly basis is usually also be collected as part of the EPA's CEMS programs, and heat content can be used to estimate emissions for other pollutants using emission factors (with specific test-based factors preferred).
-More information and guidance on CEMS can be found at http://www.epa.gov/airmarkets/emissions/continuous-factsheet.html.
+More information and guidance on CEMS.

 The vast majority of CEMS-equipped sources use these measurements as part of reporting programs to the EPA.
-In particular, the Acid Rain Program and NO_x SIP call and other trading programs collect data as part of the EPA's Clean Air Markets.
+In particular, the Acid Rain Program and NO_X SIP call and other trading programs collect data as part of the EPA's Clean Air Markets.
 Through that program, CEMS-based emissions are available through the "Data and Maps" resource, including emissions summaries and files ready to be used in the SMOKE system used for emissions modeling.